 However, due to constant foot traffic and camwhoring tourists, you might not be able to litter here for a long time.
 Don’t be selfish.
 Give others a chance to take their own photos. 😀

-Though in different areas, the views from Rialto Bridge is as stunning as that in the Accademia Bridge.
+Though in different areas, the views from Rialto Bridge are as stunning as that from the Accademia Bridge.

 Long rows of colourful houses on both sides of the canal look like floating structures.

 If you go down the bridge and walk along the canal, you’ll find hundreds of gondolas waiting for your royal presence to be charmed by magic of Venice.

 Who would believe that you went to Venice without riding on a gondola?
 No one.

 For solo travelers who are on a tight budget, like me, it’s better if you find someone to share the cost with.
 It’s also practical that you each would take each other’s photo.
 Find out what I did here.